codeforamerica/ohana-api/README.md

 Before we started working on the Ohana API, the search interface that residents and social workers in San Mateo County had access to was the Peninsula Library System's [CIP portal](http://catalog.plsinfo.org:81/).
 As a demonstration of the kind of applications that can be built on top of the Ohana API, we developed a [better search interface](http://smc-connect.org) ([repo link](https://github.com/codeforamerica/human_services_finder)) that consumes the API via our [Ruby wrapper](https://github.com/codeforamerica/ohanakapa).
 We also built an [admin site](https://github.com/codeforamerica/ohana-api-admin) to allow organizations to update their own information.

-We encourage third-party developers to build additional applications on top of the API, such as this [SMS-based search interface](https://github.com/marks/ohana-sms) that Mark Silverberg started developing.
-You can register your app on our [developer portal](http://ohanapi.herokuapp.com) (branding work in progress), and view the [API documentation](http://ohanapi.herokuapp.com/api.docs).

 ## Current Status
 We are happy to announce that this project has been awarded a [grant from the Knight Foundation](http://www.knightfoundation.org/grants/201447979/), which means we get to keep working on it in 2014!
 Our primary goals this year are: simplifying the installation process, streamlining the code, reducing dependencies, and preparing the project for broader installation by a variety of organizations and governments.